-So you have read everything and now you have lots of questions?
-Fair enough.
+You have read everything and still have a lot of questions…No worries!
 Here you will find responses by the fellowship team on some frequently asked questions by India Fellow aspirants.

-But do realize that while it is natural to have a lot of doubts and questions (which we will always be ready to answer), the fun is in the surprise as well, especially for a journey like this.
-We don’t have all the answers for what an intense experience like this will do for you, honestly, each one will have a different journey and different challenges.
+Do realize that while it is natural to have a lot of doubts and questions (which we will always be ready to answer), the fun is in the surprises as well, especially for a journey like this.
+We don’t have a one-size-fits-all answer for what an intense experience like this will do for you as each one will have a different journey and distinct challenges.
 But we have tried to answer some of the basic questions here.

-Q. What is the goal of the India Fellow Program?
+Q. What is the goal of India Fellow Program?

-- We hope to give young people interested in exploring the development space a chance to do so, so that while you work in a space different from the life you have been leading uptill now, you discover who you are and what is your purpose even while contributing to your project in the NGO.
+- We want to give a chance to young people interested in exploring the development space, to be able to work in a way different from the life you have been leading until now, to discover who you are and what is your purpose, while you work at grassroots.

 Q. My family is concerned about my safety with regards to this 13 month journey and the idea of not knowing the assignment field location is getting difficult to explain.
 Can I know which organization I will be placed at before hand?